Tubular Products Division Conference

 MSCI conferences strictly comply with all U.S. antitrust laws.
 As a conference attendee and/or presenter, we ask that you review and adhere to the MSCI Antitrust Policy.

 A full refund will be issued for cancellations received in writing by MSCI by 5:00 pm Monday, December 4, 2017; cancellations received in writing by MSCI by 5:00 pm before Friday, December 22, will receive a refund of 50% of registration fees paid.
 No-shows and cancellations received after that time will not be eligible for refunds.
 Substitutions may be made at any time.
 Written cancellations or substitutions will be accepted by the MSCI Member Services Department.

 Activity registration deadline is Monday, December 4, 2017.
 No refunds on cancelled activities or golf will be issued after this date, as we are obligated to provide guarantees to our vendors.

 Seasoned professionals can bring an emerging professional with 7 or fewer years of industry experience for just $795.
 To register an emerging professional and for more details call Briana Dee at 847-485-3021.

 Press and Sponsorship Policies

+This event is closed to the press.
 Only event sponsors may distribute products or promotional materials at MSCI venues.
 Please contact Monique Kaiserauer at (847) 485-3004 if you are interested in becoming a sponsor.

 Dr. Alan Beaulieu